+Wondering how to have a productive day?
 If we’ve learned anything about the routines of productive people, it’s all in the planning.
 The right plan can take an unproductive week and turn it into a super successful one.
 There’s nothing I like more than sitting down for twenty minutes a day and planning my days out, even during the weekend.
 I’m a bit obsessive like that.
-I think my obsession with planning started with the Getting Things Done planner, which I use every day.
+I think my obsession with planning started with the Getting Stuff Done planner, which I use every day.

 Realize the importance of your time

-You can write a to-do list as long as your arm, but are you realistically going to tick those to-dos off?
+You can write a to-do list as long as your arm, but are you really going to tick those to-dos off?
 Your time is valuable, which is why it’s so important to edit your to-do list first.
-I always do this by writing down time slots for the things I need to do, which is a great way to stay on track.
-On the left-hand page of your Getting Things Done planner, block off your day hour by hour and write down what you can realistically get done within an hour.
+I always do this by writing downtime slots for the things I need to do, which is a great way to stay on track.
+On the left-hand page of your Getting Stuff Done planner, block off your day hour by hour and write down what you can realistically get done within an hour.

-Some successful people plan their day in much more detail, relying on minute-by-minute updates of what they’ll be achieving.
-If you need this, create it.
 There are 1,440 minutes in the day, and how you use them is up to you.
-You can use a crude version of the bullet journalling system, putting a dot by every task you need to do, then migrate them with a ‘greater than’ sign (>).
+You can use a crude version of the bullet journaling system, putting a dot by every task you need to do, then migrate them with a ‘greater than’ sign (>).
 Every task you complete turn that small dot into a cross.
 Write everything you didn’t complete in tomorrow’s daily pages with a dot, and make better use of your time.